 These highly innovative tax credits are a temporary measure that are only available for 2020.

 The deadline to file and pay 2019 income taxes has been extended by 90 days.
 This means that you do not have to file your 2019 tax return or pay any 2019 taxes you owe until July 15, 2020.
-If you file an extension to file, you can delay filing your return until October 15, 2020; but you'll still be required to pay any 2019 tax you owe by July 15.
+If you file an extension, you can delay filing your return until October 15, 2020; but you'll still be required to pay any 2019 tax you owe by July 15.

 If you're owed a refund by the IRS, you should file your tax return as soon as possible. you won't get your refund until you file your 2019 tax return.
+The IRS is still processing refunds and says it takes about 21 days to get them (if there are no problems with your return).

 Most self-employed people pay estimated taxes to the IRS four times per year.
 The first 2020 estimated tax payment for 2020 is ordinarily due on April 15.
 This deadline has also been extended to July 15.